+BIO 140
-Students must meet the receiving university's foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution.

-All degree graduates of Montgomery Community College must demonstrate competency in the basic use of computers.
-To satisfy this requirement, students may utilize one of the following three options:

-- (a) Provide evidence of computer courses taken in high school or at another college;

-- (b) Take a computer course at MCC; or

-- (c) Take the MCC Computer Competency Test.
+- > Students must meet the receiving university's foreign language and/or health and physical education requirements, if applicable, prior to or after transfer to the senior institution. - All degree graduates of Montgomery Community College must demonstrate competency in the basic use of computers.
+To satisfy this requirement, students may utilize one of the following three options: - o Provide evidence of computer courses taken in high school or at another college; - Take a computer course at MCC: or - o Take the MCC Computer Competency Test. - Students who complete General Education Core requirements (44 semester hours credit) and earn a grade of "C" or better on each course may be eligible for the Associate in Science diploma.

-Total Semester Hours Required for Associate in Arts (AA) Elementary Education Pre-Major Degree: 64-65
+Total Semester Hours Required for Associate in Science (AS) Degree: 64-65 Total Semester Hours Required for Associate in Science Diploma: 44